rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 default router it is.
 This is because we configured the endpointPublishingStrategy in the custom router as **type:NodePortService**.

-* Check the location and the IP of the Openshift Router pods:
+* Check the location and the IP of the OpenShift Router pods:

 ```
 $ oc get pod -o wide -n openshift-ingress